-If my son is born healthy (which we have total faith that he will be) not needing any surgery to preserve his life, then we obviously opt against any un-necessary surgeries.
-When I see his ultrasound pictures we already think he is just PERFECT the way that God made him.
-We love him so much already and DH and I want to protect him for his entire life!
-The thought of him receiving his vaccinations kills me, I’m not sure I’ll be able to stay in the room.
+If my son is born healthy — not needing any surgery to preserve his life, then we will obviously opt against any unnecessary surgeries/procedures.
+When we see his ultrasound pictures we already know he is just PERFECT the way that God made him.
+We love him so much already.
+DH and I want to protect him for his entire life, but especially during the time when he cannot protect himself.
+The thought of him receiving vaccinations kills me.
+I’m not sure I’ll be able to stay in the room.
 DH will have to step in for that one.

-So would someone please tell me why I would send my newborn baby boy off, alone to be strapped down, only days after his birth to have one of the, if not the most sensitive part of his body cut off!?
+Would someone please tell me why I would send my newborn baby boy off — alone — to be strapped down, only days after his birth, to have one of — if not the most sensitive part of his body cut off!?